Jefferson Capital International Acquisition Debt – Should You Pay?

 Is Jefferson Capital International a Scam?

 This debt collection agency has received numerous consumer complaints for harassment, failing to provide evidence of debt, and attempting to collect debts not owed.
+However, despite these complaints, they are a legitimate company.

 As an American-based firm, they hold a certification from the Receivables Management Association (RMA), but are not a member of the Credit Services Association.